Olivier Salad with Smoked Salmon

 3. Step 3:

-Pre-washed carrots and potatoes under running water with a hard brush, pour water in a saucepan.
-Bring the vegetables to a boil over high heat, reduce the heat to medium.
-Cook the vegetables until tender, checking with a knife for softness.
-Keep in mind that potatoes usually cook faster, so take them out of the pan before the carrots so that they don't overcook.
-Cool the finished vegetables completely.
+Scrub the carrot and potato well under running water with a stiff brush, then put them in a pot and cover with water.
+Bring to a boil over high heat, then reduce to medium.
+Cook until tender, testing with a knife.
+Keep in mind that potatoes usually cook faster, so pull the potato out before the carrot to keep it from overcooking.
+Let the cooked vegetables cool completely.

 4. Step 4: